 Modern lifestyles are often blamed for diseases such as obesity, high cholesterol, heart disease and diabetes.
-But from an evolutionary standpoint those ailments may have roots in a lifestyle change that occurred tens of thousands of years ago, when humans first left balmy Africa for more northerly climes.
+But from an evolutionary standpoint those ailments may have roots in changes that occurred tens of thousands of years ago, when humans first left balmy Africa for more northerly climes.

 Researchers at the University of Chicago recently hypothesized that climate might also have influenced genetic differences in metabolism.